ReadingTimeMachine/figure_and_caption_extraction/README.md

  5. `generate_features_only.py` -- generates features in batchs for certain feature sets, saves them in tfrecords format
  6. `mega_yolo_train_tfrecords.ipynb` -- to be run on the cloud (set up for Google Collab), trains the model.
 Make sure to download weights if not doing all work on Collab.
  7. `post_processing_tfrecords.py` -- post processes results of test dataset (in tfrecords format) from saved weights
- 8. `explore_calculate_metrics.ipynb` -- takes in post-process results,
+ 8. `explore_calculate_metrics.ipynb` -- takes in post-process results, calculates various metrics, makes nice plots for talk

 ### For exploring data